amimoto/sioba/sioba/README.md

         captured.append(data)
     echo.on_send_to_frontend(on_send_to_frontend)

-    # Manually injec tdata into the interface instance
+    # Manually inject data into the interface instance
     await echo.receive_from_frontend(b"Hello, World!")

     # We should have received the data in our callback